 If you don’t feel comfortable inserting anything you should check out Luna Pads.
-They have a huge selection of pads, panty liners, and my personal favorites - PERIOD PANTIES.
-They’re magic.
-Magic, I tell you.
+They have a huge selection of pads and panty liners.

-It’s organic cotton underwear, honestly, some of the most comfortable underwear I’ve ever worn.
-They have multiple layers of 100% cotton fleece stitched into the lining of the crotch making them super absorbent.
+They also have organic cotton underwear which is very comfy.
+They use multiple layers of 100% cotton fleece stitched into the lining of the crotch making them super absorbent.